navcoin/KnowledgeBase/content/NavCoin Core/How to move from NavPi to Raspberry Pi 4 and CM4.en.md

 Managing the NavPi through its GUI made managing and staking Navcoin a very simple process.
 Wanting to use the latest navcore 6.X and moving to a more up-to-date and powerful made staking a little but more commandline heavy due to the missing GUI component when wanting to stake on a Pi remotely.

-Below is a quick and dirty how to on how to move from a NavPi to a Raspberry Pi Compute Module 4 (CM4) and the latest version of navcoin 6.x and in  to stake Navcoins in a headless fasion.
+Below is a quick and dirty how to on how to move from a NavPi to a Raspberry Pi Compute Module 4 (CM4) and the latest version of navcoin 6.x and in  to stake Navcoins in a headless fashion.

 **Disclaimer**: This was made to work with a lot of googeling and asking a ton of stupind questions to the patient Discord members of the Navcoin #navpi-support channel
                 This may not be the 'only' or 'best' way BUT this is how I was able to get staking working for me.